 Today I want to talk a little bit about playing in the crib.
 If you are a veteran of the Live Love Sleep program, this might sound like something you’ve experienced.
-If you’re not, this might sound like the craziest thing ever.
+This might sound like the craziest thing ever if you haven’t gone through the program.
 If you’ve got a child who’s not sleeping well, the idea that they might be playing in their crib is probably pretty crazy to you, but it happens.
 If you’ve got a child who can sleep well, can sleep independently, feel great about their crib, is happy to go there when it’s sleep time, you will find that there will be periods in your child’s life where they’re having a party in that crib all by themselves.

 I can remember going through it with my daughter, specifically, around naptime.
 I’d put her down for her nap, she’d have a party in there, for an hour or more, before she finally would fall asleep.
 I get asked that question, “What should I do?
 He’s in there playing and he’s supposed to be napping, or he’s supposed to be going to sleep at night.
 I don’t know what to do?
 Should I give him trouble for it?
 Shouldn’t I?”